paladin-t/crft/docs/manual.md

 Click to read this [manual online](https://paladin-t.github.io/crft/docs/manual).

 Crapht Box is a Fantasy Physics Sandbox, inspired by the Fantasy Console genre.
-It brings an authentic world with a number of disks and tools.
-And leaves you to play, program and share creations.
+It brings a simulated world with a number of disks and tools, and leaves you to play, program and share creations.

 ## Table of content